-Transition to the slide, "Keep Calm and Evaluate" (slide 12).
+Transition to slide 12, "Keep Calm and Evaluate."

-If you do not have access to TREK, instruct participants to reflect back on the session.
-Participants will write a paragraph synthesizing summary statements, ABC list, and engagement strategies they currently use.
+If you do not have access to TREK, ask participants to reflect on the session.
+Participants will write a paragraph synthesizing summary statements, the ABC list, and engagement strategies they currently use.
 The paragraph should detail how the information gained might impact their teaching (style, planning, content, etc.), student engagement (learning, interest, etc.), and overall classroom climate.

-Show the final slide, "3-2-1 Follow Up" (slide 13).
+Go to slide 13, "3-2-1 Follow Up."
 Allow participants time to look through the shared spreadsheet at this time.
 They will use this resource to reflect on the items listed.
-After reading through the spreadsheet, participants will use three Post-It notes or blank paper and write the following:
+After reading through the spreadsheet, participants will use three sticky notes or blank paper and complete the following:

 List the names of two (2) people who might be a resource for future implementation of strategies or ideas.